narendasan/backlog/README.md

 - [ ] Cherry MX U2F Token
 - [ ] Lane Negotiations via DNN w/ 2 agents
 - [ ] iPython Notebook desktop backed by (nvidia) docker with some way to install packages
+- [ ] Package a kernel and docker, login with image to instaniate userspace

 ## Things to Explore